Shmuel Eliyahu

 Shmuel Eliyahu (שמואל אליהו; born 29 November 1956) is an Israeli Orthodox rabbi.
 He is the Chief Rabbi of Safed and a member of the Chief Rabbinate Council.

 Some of Eliyahu's statements regarding Arabs and Palestinians have been construed as being discriminatory in nature.
-On 30 May 2022, the US State Department in the Biden administration revoked Eliyahu's visa to enter the United States.
+On 30 May 2022, the U.S. State Department in the Biden administration revoked Eliyahu's visa to enter the United States.

 Early life

 Shmuel Eliyahu was born to Mordechai Eliyahu, the former Sephardi Chief Rabbi of Israel, and his wife Tzviya.
 As a boy, he studied at Yashlatz in Jerusalem, and later at Mercaz HaRav Kook, where he was a student of Zvi Yehuda Kook.
 He also served in an Israel Defense Forces (IDF) combat unit.

 Career

 Eliyahu received his semikhah (ordination as rabbi) at age 23, and at age 29 was appointed to the position of Municipal Rabbi of Shlomi.
 Three years later, he was appointed the Chief Rabbi of Safed.

 In July 2013, Eliyahu ran for the position of Sephardi Chief Rabbi of Israel.
 Israeli Attorney General Yehuda Weinstein requested that Eliyahu abandon his candidacy, noting that he had made a number of offensive statements against Arabs.
-Member of Knesset Issawi Frej submitted an emergency petition to the High Court asking that Eliyahu be disqualified, since "election of a racist like Eliyahu to the position would be the start of the destruction of values in the State of Israel".
+Member of Knesset Issawi Frej (Meretz) submitted an emergency petition to the High Court asking that Eliyahu be disqualified, since "election of a racist like Eliyahu to the position would be the start of the destruction of values in the State of Israel".
 The High Court rejected the petition based on technicalities.
 In December 2013, Eliyahu petitioned the High Court against the Attorney General for using confidential information that was gathered as part of the failed criminal investigation that Weinstein sent to the election committee in his attempt to prevent Eliyahu from running.

 In October 2014, Eliyahu failed to win election as Chief Rabbi of Jerusalem, losing out to Shlomo Amar by a vote of 28 to 18 in the municipality's 48-member electorate.

-In June 2015, Eliyahu was involved in investigating the allegations of sexual abuse committed by self-styled Safed "kabbalist" Ezra Sheinberg against 14 women who came to him for marital therapy.
+In June 2015, Eliyahu was involved in investigating the allegations of sexual abuse committed by self-styled Safed " kabbalist" Ezra Sheinberg against 14 women who came to him for marital therapy.
 Eliyahu brought the case to the attention of the Israel Police, and in 2018 Sheinberg was sentenced to more than 7 years in prison.